-Keep in mind that the best ambassador for cycling is a courteous, law-abiding cyclist.
-It’s unfair that a motorist who thinks nothing of speeding or rolling through a stop sign will rant about a cyclist scooting through a red light a few seconds early, but unfortunately, that’s where we are right now.
+Often, the best ambassador for bicycling is a friendly person on a bike.
+It’s ridiculous that a motorist who thinks nothing of speeding or rolling through a stop sign will rant about a someone on a bike scooting through a red light a few seconds early, but unfortunately, that’s where we are right now.
 Some drivers will never be convinced that a bicycle is a legitimate vehicle that has the same rights to the roadways as cars do, but for those who are open to persuasion, a little polite cycling goes a long way.

 Please also remember that one of those ranting drivers may be your representative home for the weekend, or a reporter who would love nothing better than to dig up some dirt and write a cyclist-bashing story.
-While some drivers exhibit inexcusable behavior on the roads, the more cyclists who keep the laws, the better off we all are.
+While some drivers exhibit inexcusable behavior on the roads, the more people on bikes who are friendly and courteous, the better off we all are.
 This is also good to keep in mind if you’re cycling through Austin.
-There are new legislators who are not accustomed to seeing so many bicycles on the streets– as far as it depends on us, let’s show them that cyclists are the responsible road users that every operator should be.
+There are new legislators who are not accustomed to seeing so many bicycles on the streets–as far as it depends on us, let’s show them that cyclists are the responsible road users that every operator should be.

 If you’re riding on or near the Capitol grounds, slow down even more than usual and show an extra measure of consideration for pedestrians–especially those in suits talking on a cell phone while darting across the road without looking first.
 No one wins in a shouting match about who had the right-of-way.